andypicke/JeffCo-OpenSpace-LotSpot-Analysis/README.md

 - Weather is really important!
 - Need more data: Observe all seasons and weather conditions, as well as be able to isolate Covid-19 effects.

-# If I had more time...
+# Next Steps
-- Test different models
+- Test different models and add/engineer more features (snow storms, holidays, etc.).
-- Apply to different parks
+- Apply to different parks.
-- Add/engineer More features (snow storms, holidays, etc.)
 - Also predict # visitors, probability of lot being full, or waiting times.
-- Weather observed vs. forecasted?
+- Compare observed vs. forecasted weather?

 # Credits/Acknowledgments
 * Thanks to Hunter Berge and Connor McCormick at [Lot Spot](https://lotspot.co/) for sharing their data.